cybertr4sh/cybertr4sh/README.md

 - 👋 Hi, I’m @zerrr0
 - 👀 I’m interested in cyber security
-- 🌱 I’m currently learning bug bounty
+- 🌱 I’m currently learning...

 <!---
 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.